SofianeLasri/Source_Comfortable_Apartment/README.md

 ## How can I get the materials and models?

 All the materials and models are packed into the [Steam Workshop released .bsp file](https://steamcommunity.com/sharedfiles/filedetails/?id=3387404618).
-Because it not a creation of mine, I can't legitly provide them on this repo.
+Because they are not a creation of mine, I can't legitly provide them on this repo.
 But you can extract them from the .bsp file using tools like [VIDE](https://developer.valvesoftware.com/wiki/VIDE)

+## Credits

+Thanks to (Mark2580)[steam://openurl/https://steamcommunity.com/id/mark2580/] for the models and materials used in this map. <3

+Sorry for the other models and materials that I can't credit, I don't know who made them. :')

 ## Screenshots